wildanazz/CommentApi/README.md

 - The main configuration file is `appsettings.json` where you can configure MongoDB connection strings and other environment-specific settings.
 - For development configurations, you can use `appsettings.Development.json`.

+## Todo

+- Create endpoint for comment on each article.

 ---